triffer/spring-boot-vue-example/README.md

 ```

 It is necessary that the build of the backend depends on the frontend, because they are connected by the SourceSet.
 Therefore
-in the build lifecycle of the backend the build task of the frontend depends on the task **processResources**.
+in the build cycle of the backend the build task of the frontend depends on the task **processResources**.
 ```text
 processResources.dependsOn ':frontend:npmBuild'
 ```